-As the leader of the largest and most academically diverse college at Cornell, he is responsible for an institution with over 520 professorial faculty, 400 academic professionals and staff, 4600 undergraduates and 1300 graduate students.
+Until July 2023, he served as the Harold Tanner Dean of the College of Arts and Sciences at Cornell.
+As the leader of the largest and most academically diverse college at Cornell, he was responsible for an institution with 520 professorial faculty, 400 academic professionals and staff, 4600 undergraduates and 1300 graduate students.
 The College offers 40 undergraduate majors and 35 graduate fields, and boasts a network of over 65,000 alumni.
-Within the past five years, applications to Arts & Sciences have risen by nearly 70% and the early-decision pool has more than doubled, resulting in the greatest selectivity and the highest yield in the College’s history.
+During his five-year tenure, applications to Arts & Sciences rose by nearly 70% and the early-decision pool more than doubled, resulting in the greatest selectivity and the highest yield in the College’s history.

-Ray has positioned Arts & Sciences as “the nexus of discovery and impact,” and focused on strategic priorities in the areas of faculty renewal and support, research and creative excellence, academic innovation and student experience, and public engagement.
-He has overseen the recruitment of over 100 new faculty members and appointments to 60 endowed professorships.
-During Ray’s tenure, the College has garnered nearly $300 million in new gifts and commitments in support of these priorities.
-FY22 and FY23 yearly fund-raising totals are the highest on record.
+Ray positioned Arts & Sciences as “the nexus of discovery and impact,” and focused on strategic priorities in the areas of faculty renewal and support, research and creative excellence, academic innovation and student experience, and public engagement.
+He oversaw the recruitment of 130 new faculty members and appointments to 65 endowed professorships.
+During Ray’s tenure, the College garnered over $308 million in new gifts and commitments in support of these priorities.
+FY22 (~$82M) and FY23 (~$96M) yearly fund-raising totals are the highest on record.

 Signature initiatives launched under Ray’s leadership include:

 - the Klarman Fellowships, a premier postdoctoral program for exceptional emerging researchers, renewed and expanded recently;

 - the New Frontier Grants for novel research projects with potential for transformative advances;